Top 22 Global Wellbeing Ideas to Develop the Business

 Toyota is known for its implementation of the kaizen concept, which involves a commitment to continuous improvement and a focus on maximizing efficiency and productivity.

-The company uses this approach in its manufacturing process, where employees are encouraged to make small improvements to the production process on a regular basis.
+This is the method employed by the company in its manufacturing process, which involves the company encouraging its employees to make small improvements to the production process regularly.

 Airbnb